mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/07/day-200/">August 07, 2017</a></small></div>
-<p><strong>Robert Mueller asked the White House for documents related to Michael Flynn</strong> and whether he was secretly paid by the Turkish government during the presidential campaign.
-Flynn's consulting business was paid $530,000 to discredit an opponent of the Turkish government.
-Investigators want to know if the Turkish government was behind those payments.
-Meanwhile, Mueller is investigating whether Trump committed obstruction of justice by pressing James Comey to end the Flynn inquiry. (<a href="https://www.nytimes.com/2017/08/04/us/politics/robert-mueller-michael-flynn-turkey.html">New York Times</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/07/day-200/">August 07, 2017</a></small></div>
-<p><strong>Kellyanne Conway refused to say if Trump has ruled out firing Mueller</strong> while appearing on ABC’s This Week.
-“He’s not discussed firing Bob Mueller,” Conway said.
-"He is not discussing that."
-Four senators have introduced legislation to protect Mueller. (<a href="https://www.theguardian.com/us-news/2017/aug/06/donald-trump-robert-mueller-russia-kellyanne-conway">The Guardian</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/07/day-200/">August 07, 2017</a></small></div>
-<p><strong>Rod Rosenstein said Mueller can investigate any crimes he discovers within the scope of his probe</strong>.
-Trump has said it would be inappropriate for Mueller to <a href="https://whatthefuckjusthappenedtoday.com/2017/07/20/day-182/#1-trump-would-have-never-hired-jeff">dig into his family's finances</a>, dismissing the probe as <a href="https://whatthefuckjusthappenedtoday.com/2017/08/04/day-197/#2-trump-used-a-campaign-style-rally">“a total fabrication.”</a> The Deputy Attorney General added that "the president has not directed us to investigate particular people," in reference to Trump’s recent comment that prosecutors should be <a href="https://whatthefuckjusthappenedtoday.com/2017/07/25/day-187/#3-trump-ripped-jeff-sessions-on-twit">investigating Hillary Clinton’s deleted emails</a>.
-Democrats and some Republicans are concerned that Trump is looking for ways to undermine the investigation. (<a href="https://www.washingtonpost.com/powerpost/rosenstein-special-counsel-mueller-can-investigate-any-crimes-he-uncovers-in-russia-probe/2017/08/06/2209365a-7aae-11e7-83c7-5bd5460f0d7e_story.html">Washington Post</a> / <a href="http://thehill.com/homenews/administration/345528-rosenstein-trump-has-not-directed-us-to-investigate-particular-people">The Hill</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/07/day-200/">August 07, 2017</a></small></div>
 <p><strong>Trump called Richard Blumenthal “a phony Vietnam con artist"</strong> after the Democratic senator appeared on CNN to discuss the crackdown on leaks, sanctions on North Korea, and what he called "potential collusion" between the Trump campaign and Russia.
 Blumenthal was criticized during his Senate campaign for saying he had “served” in Vietnam, even though he did his full Marine service in the US.
 Trump, meanwhile, skirted Vietnam altogether due to <a href="https://www.nytimes.com/2016/08/02/us/politics/donald-trump-draft-record.html">bad feet</a>.
 Blumenthal responded on Twitter that Trump's "bullying" won't be effective. (<a href="https://www.washingtonpost.com/news/post-politics/wp/2017/08/07/trump-renews-attack-on-democratic-senator-calling-him-a-vietnam-con-artist-on-twitter/">Washington Post</a> / <a href="https://www.usatoday.com/story/news/politics/onpolitics/2017/08/07/donald-trump-attacks-richard-blumenthal-over-vietnam-service/544457001/">USA Today</a> / <a href="http://www.cbsnews.com/news/richard-blumenthal-responds-to-trumps-tweets-about-russian-collusion-and-vietnam/">CBS News</a>)</p>